dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 - Limitations
 - Short interpretation
 - Aggregation options: items / time / geography
-- Visualization options (only those which are meaningful) A detailed interpretation and the recommended action are explained in the section "Logistics performance management framework".
+- Visualisation options (only those which are meaningful) A detailed interpretation and the recommended action are explained in the section "Logistics performance management framework".
-Except for the rare case of fully digitized stock management systems, manual records such as batch cards, stock cards and various ledgers are used for recording all stock transactions (such as stock receipts and distributions).
+Except for the rare case of fully digitised stock management systems, manual records such as batch cards, stock cards and various ledgers are used for recording all stock transactions (such as stock receipts and distributions).
 At the end of every reporting period those records are reviewed, the required data values are tallied up with a calculator which are then reported.

 #### General principles
 - all logistics data needs to be collected with the same periodicity (for example, if stock on hand is recorded and reported monthly, distributions also need to be recorded and reported monthly)
 - real-time data collection, such as with the DHIS2-RTS (Real-Time Stock management system) allows generating daily, monthly and annual reports automatically by the system
-- daily reporing periods are not advisable as they are associated with a very high workload on (health) staff for daily reporting
+- daily reporting periods are not advisable as they are associated with a very high workload on (health) staff for daily reporting
 - weekly reporting periods are not advisable because they are never commensurate with monthly and annual periods
 - in terms of logistics, logistics data should be recorded and reported for all healthcare goods which are (regularly) managed by a health facility (and not only for "tracer" products)
 - collected logistics data is only meaningful if it is regularly and systematically collected for all items and all transactions

 ####	Stock receipt
-Ideally, collection of stock receipt data should not be necessary if a national eLMIS system is implemented which keeps accurate record of the shipments to each health facility which, with some delay, correspond to the stock receipts.
+Ideally, collection of stock receipt data should not be necessary if a national eLMIS system is implemented which keeps accurate records of the shipments to each health facility which, with some delay, correspond to the stock receipts.
 For each consignment, national eLMIS systems should track the shipment date as well as the date on which the health facility confirmed actual receipt, separately.
-Therefore recording stock receipts at health facilities (again) means that redundant data is collected which poses un unnecessary burden on facility staff.
-Instead, stock receipt data should be made available to facility staff through dashboards which automatically visualize data from the national eLMIS.
+Therefore recording stock receipts at health facilities (again) means that redundant data is collected which poses an unnecessary burden on facility staff.
+Instead, stock receipt data should be made available to facility staff through dashboards which automatically visualise data from the national eLMIS.
 **Definition**: "stock receipt" is defined as the quantity of each item which is received from the upstream logistics service as replenishment order.
 Supplies are usually received once a month with additional receipts of backorders and emergency orders.
 However the frequency of supplies may differ according to national policies.
 **Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 If the supply of healthcare facilities is less frequent than once a month, then the measurement period can be adjusted, for example to a period of three months.
 **Calculation**: total stock receipts for each item are calculated by adding up the quantities received in each consignment during the respective reporting period.
 **Limitations** calculating correct totals requires aggregating all consignment (packing list) quantities for each item which were received during the respective reporting month.
 **Short Interpretation**: generally, the stock receipts, after taking the lead time (delays for delivery) into account, need to correspond with the respective order quantities for the same item which in turn correspond to the distributions of previous monthly periods.
 Ideally, if deliveries are made reliably, the received quantity of every month should correspond to the quantity ordered during the period corresponding to the promised lead time earlier.
-**Corrective action**: if the receipt quantities do not correspond (closely) to the quantities ordered the period corresponding to the promised lead time earlier, then the logistics services supplying the healthcare facility needs to improve reliability of delivery.
+**Corrective action**: if the receipt quantities do not correspond (closely) to the quantities ordered the period corresponding to the promised lead time earlier, then the logistics services supplying the healthcare facility need to improve reliability of delivery.
 Alternatively, if the promised lead time cannot be adhered to, the lead time parameter in the stock replenishment calculations can be increased in order to match actual lead times.
 **Aggregation options**: aggregating stock receipt quantities across different items is not meaningful but for each item separately, they can be aggregated across several time periods, across several health facilities and both as a sum.
-**Visualization options**:  pivot table, column chart, bar chart, line chart or single value chart.
+**Visualisation options**:  pivot table, column chart, bar chart, line chart or single value chart.

 ####	Stock distribution
 The logistics term "distribution" is often referred to as "consumption" or "issues" but means the same data.